jjsk-project/GenAI-Video_Summarization/README.md

 Read me please:
+Please have a look at the PowerPoint file and Demo-video file attached.

 Q: What challenges are you looking to solve for you clients with Generative AI and are you actively engaged in conversations?
 Main Usage: